amarachigoodness74/acehelp-test/README.md

 4. Click **Read More** to view full blog content.
 5. Click the **Heart (Like)** button to interact.

+## Additional Requirements

+1. Ability to add new entries
+2. Display user information better
+3. Add a proile page for user

 ## Accessibility Features

 - `aria-labels` for interactive elements.